buildbot/buildbot/master/docs/developer/utils.rst

         and after its ``deactivate`` has been called.
 Therefore, in this method it is safe to reassign the "active" status to another instance.
 This method may return a Deferred.

+.. _CustomServices:
-.. class:: CustomService
+.. py:class:: CustomService

     This class is provided for advanced users as an interface to insert their own  :py:class:`buildbot.util.service.AsyncMultiService` in a buildbot master.
     Such services are singletons accessible in nearly every objects of buildbot (buildsteps, status, changesources, etc) using self.master.namedServices['<nameOfYourService'].
     As such, they can be used to factorize access to external services, available e.g using a REST api.
     Having a single service will help with caching, and rate-limiting access of those APIs.

     .. method:: reconfigCustomService(*args, **kwargs)